Anirban Ray PhD Student in Computational Image Restoration | Generative AI for Microscopy

 About Me

 I am a final year PhD Student in Computer Science at Technische Universität Dresden & Human Technopole, Italy, advised by Dr. Florian Jug.
-My research focuses on developing flow-matching models to restore degraded biological images, advancing the intersection of artificial intelligence and the life sciences.
+My research focuses on developing flow-matching models to restore degraded biological images and applying other deep learning methods to inverse problems in microscopy for biological data, advancing the intersection of artificial intelligence and the life sciences.
 I am passionate about AI4Science and deeply interested in how science philanthropy can accelerate discovery and innovation.

 I hold a Masters degree in Computer Vision and Deep Learning from Nagoya Institute of Technology, Japan (2018), where I was advised by Professor Jun Sato and co-advised by Associate Professor Fumihiko Sakaue.
 Before beginning my doctoral journey, I worked as an Associate AI researcher at Hitachi Research in Tokyo, applying deep learning to visual understanding and bioimage analysis.